Adaptive joint distribution learning: Abstract

 \section{Abstract}

-We develop a new framework for embedding (joint) probability distributions in tensor product reproducing kernel Hilbert spaces (RKHS).
-This framework accommodates a low-dimensional, positive, and normalized model of a Radon-Nikodym derivative, estimated from sample sizes of up to several million data points, alleviating the inherent limitations of RKHS modeling.
+We develop a new framework for estimating joint probability distributions using tensor product reproducing kernel Hilbert spaces (RKHS).
+Our framework accommodates a low-dimensional, normalized and positive model of a Radon--Nikodym derivative, which we estimate from sample sizes of up to several millions, alleviating the inherent limitations of RKHS modeling.
 Well-defined normalized and positive conditional distributions are natural by-products to our approach.
-The embedding is fast to compute and naturally accommodates learning problems ranging from prediction to classification.
-The theoretical findings are supplemented by favorable numerical results.
+Our proposal is fast to compute and accommodates learning problems ranging from prediction to classification.
+Our theoretical findings are supplemented by favorable numerical results.